Tijmen van der Helm: FIA Formula 3

-On February 12, Van Der Helm was announced as an MP Motorsport driver for the 2021 season, partnering Alpine juniors and Formula Renault rivals Caio Collet and Victor Martins.
-During most of the season the Dutchman was considerably behind his teammates in the races, scoring no points and only rarely managing to beat Collet and Martins in races.
+Heading into 2021, van der Helm moved up to the FIA Formula 3 Championship with MP Motorsport, partnering Alpine juniors and Formula Renault rivals Caio Collet and Victor Martins.
+During most of the season, he was considerably behind his teammates, scoring no points and only rarely managing to beat Collet and Martins in races.

 Sportscar career

+First steps into endurance racing (2021–22)

+Van der Helm made his endurance racing debut in 2021, competing in the Road to Le Mans event as part of Racing Spirit of Léman.

-After the Dutchman had made his endurance racing debut in the 24 Hours of Daytona at the start of 2022, it was announced that ARC Bratislava team had signed Van der Helm for the FIA World Endurance Championship campaign, where he would partner Mathias Beche and Miro Konôpka.
+After he had started in the 24 Hours of Daytona in January 2022, it was announced that ARC Bratislava team had signed van der Helm for the FIA World Endurance Championship campaign, where he would partner Mathias Beche and Miro Konôpka.
 He competed for the team in three of the first four rounds, having finished fourth as part of the TDS Racing lineup at the 24 Hours of Le Mans, before ARC Bratislava withdrew from the series, citing logistical reasons.

-During the same year, Van der Helm also took part in the European Le Mans Series, driving for TDS Racing x Vaillante alongside Beche and Philippe Cimadomo.
+During the same year, van der Helm also took part in the European Le Mans Series, driving for TDS Racing x Vaillante alongside Beche and Philippe Cimadomo.
 Having competed in the Pro-Am category given Cimadomo's status as a bronze driver, the team ended up fourth in the class standings, whilst two best race finishes of tenth in the opening pair of races took Van der Helm to 22nd in the overall drivers' championship.

+ELMS podiums and GTP career (2023–25)

 Van der Helm started 2023 by stepping down to the LMP3 class, where he finished fifth in the 24 Hours of Daytona for JDC-Miller Motorsports, having experienced a number of technical issues.
 Shortly afterwards, it was announced that he would partner Job van Uitert and Manuel Maldonado in the European Le Mans Series, returning to the LMP2 class with Panis Racing.
-The trio finished third in the Pro class standings.
+The trio finished third of seven teams in the Pro class standings.